lwholten/doyrms-registration/README.md

 | `db_user`     | **db_user**     |
 | `db_password` | **db_password** |

 Next, the system administrators details must be specified.
 The following settings must be changed to do this.
 Note that it is NOT recommended to make these details the same as the database username and password.
+If you wish to disable the system administrator, the variable `sys_enabled` should be set to `0`.
+Note that this should be done after the application has been configured, since doing so disables the system administrators account from being used in the web interface.

 | Settings       | Value              |
 | :--------------| :------------------|
 | `sys_username` | desired username   |
 | `sys_password` | desired password   |

 Other important settings, such as password complexity, may also be changed during this stage.
 It is recommended to change the following to increase the minimum password strength of staff user accounts.
+Note that to set no limit for certain variables, `-1` may be used as its integer.
+For example, `password_max_capitals` could be set to `-1` for no limit.

 | Settings                | Default   | Recommended |
 | :-----------------------| :---------| :-----------|